meteorhacks/meteorhacks.github.io/_posts/2013-06-20-mongodb-replica-sets-with-meteor.md

 With [read preference](http://goo.gl/v55vR) you can configure, where you need to read from.
 You can configure to read only from the primary, secondary or mixed of these.
 See here for the [complete list](http://goo.gl/HvBKw) of options.

-It is really important to set read preference value to `primaryPreffered` as it avoids crashing meteor while there is a new primary election.
+It is really important to set read preference value to `primaryPreferred` as it avoids crashing meteor while there is a new primary election.

 ### Write Concern